-Organizations endorsing the principles and program outlined as a tentative basis for the organization of a Communist Party are invited to send delegates to the convention in Chicago on September 1st, 1919.
+Organizations endorsing the principles and program outlined above as a tentative basis for the organization of a Communist Party are invited to send delegates to the Convention at Chicago on September first, 1919.

-The basis of representation to be one delegate for every organization and one additional for every 500 members or major fraction thereof.
+The basis of representation to be one delegate for every organization and, one additional for every additional 500 members or major fraction thereof.